gvisoc/gvisoc.github.io/_posts/2020-04-26-Lenovo ThinkPad T490s - a Battery Review under Linux.md

 ```
 You can find a bunch of scripts [in one of my GitHub repos](https://github.com/gvisoc/linux-setup).
 They are not a software masterpiece, just automation to ease the set up of a new Linux installation.

-After doing this, as my script-fu is not as good as needed to automate the patching of a file, I modified the TLP configuration by hand to apply the following:
+After doing this, as my script-fu is not as good as needed to automate the patching of a file, I modified the `tlp` configuration by hand to apply the following:

 - Set up `MAX_LOST_WORK_SECS_ON_BAT` to 15, with either TLPUI under "Disks", or with a configuration file that will depend on the Linux distribution used.
 In case of Ubuntu, these files are:
   - `/etc/default/tlp` for Ubuntu 18.04 LTS